VolmitSoftware/docs/holoui/16-api-previews.md

 A document referencing `myplugin.charge` therefore compiles with a warning even when your plugin is absent.
 At render, an unresolved name throws `unknown variable: myplugin.charge`; that element is skipped and the rest of the document still draws, with the message logged at most once per document per 60 seconds.

 Preview expressions never resolve PlaceholderAPI placeholders — the lexer has no `%…%` form, and a bare `%` is the modulo operator. `PreviewStateProvider` is the supported route for getting external data into a preview.
-See [API - Placeholders](/holoui/15-api-placeholders) for where placeholders do apply, and [Expressions & Placeholders](/holoui/07-expressions-placeholders) for the expression grammar.
+See [15 - API - Placeholders](/holoui/15-api-placeholders) for where placeholders do apply, and [07 - Expressions & Placeholders](/holoui/07-expressions-placeholders) for the expression grammar.

 ---